princeibs/celo-101-tutorial/README.md

 ```bash
 npm start
 ```
-This command will run the server on a port which can be accessed from your browser.
+This command will run the server on a port that can be accessed from your browser.

 <img width="1680" alt="image" src="https://user-images.githubusercontent.com/64266194/217715732-19617626-f60c-473c-bdf7-cfd8a083bcc9.png">

 From your browser you can now:
-    * Search for address of existing names
+    - Search for address of existing names
-    * Create new names
+    - Create new names
-    * View all names created and saved in the contract.
+    - View all names created and saved in the contract.

  # 4. Conclusion
  This tutorial laid a foundation of writing smart contracts and deploying on the Celo blockchain.
-We also solved a real life problem using the blockchain, which is what the ecosystem needs at this point in time in order to get more users in it.
-With the knowledge gained in this tutorial, you can use it as a starting point to build your own amazing projects on the Celo blockchain and ship it out for users to interract with it.
-Check our the [Celo documentation](https://docs.celo.org) to learn more about the amazing technology and how you can build amazing projects with it.
+We also solved a real life problem using the blockchain, which is what the ecosystem needs at this point to get more users in it.
+With the knowledge gained in this tutorial, you can use it as a starting point to build your amazing projects on the Celo blockchain and ship it out for users to interact with it.
+Check our [Celo documentation](https://docs.celo.org) to learn more about the amazing technology and how you can build amazing projects with it.

 The code for this tutorial can be found in this [repository](https://github.com/princeibs/celo-101-tut-code)

 # 5. Author
-Ibrahim Suleiman is a software developer who loves to share his knowledge and experience of software development through technical writing and open source.
-You can reach out him on [Twitter](https://twitter.com/prince_ibs) if you have any more questions about this tutorial.
+Ibrahim Suleiman is a software developer who loves to share his knowledge and experience in software development through technical writing and open source.
+You can reach out to him on [Twitter](https://twitter.com/prince_ibs) if you have any more questions about this tutorial.